smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 - **F3=Exit**: Do not update the data, return to the LSAM menu.
 - **F5=Refresh**: Restore the display to its original condition, removing any changes that were typed but not yet committed with the Enter key.
-- **F10=WRKMBRPDM**: This function key is displayed only in Change or Copy mode, and not in Display mode.
+- **F10=WRKMBRPDM**: This function key is displayed only in Add, Change or Copy mode, and not in Display mode.
 When F10 is pressed, the program exits to the IBM i list display of members in the source physical file called MSGTXTSRC, permitting addition of new text members and/or changes to existing text members.
 This function may also be used just to identify the name of an existing source member that would then be typed into the Default msg txt SrcMbr field.
 For details about F10=WRKMBRPDM, refer to the display for menu option 2.
-- **F12=Cancel**: Do not update the data, return to the list display.

 ### Work with Message Text Source Members